dejanu/killercoda_deal/kubernetes_course/storage/step1.md

 * A **volume** in Kubernetes is a storage abstraction that allows Pods to access and share data via the filesystem.
 Volume Types:

-    `emptyDir` - temporary storage that lasts as long as the pod runs.
+    `configMap` and `secret` - contain small amount of data such as: configs, passwords, tokens `emptyDir` - temporary storage that lasts as long as the pod runs.
     `hostPath` - uses a directory on the host node.
     `PVC` - uses `PV` for durable storage.

 * Create the follwing ngnix based deployments, create a file under `/usr/share/nginx/html` and check if it's persisted in both cases `ls /usr/share/nginx/html`.
 Delete the pods and check once more if the file is persisted.